psg-cisco/ai-defense-python-sdk/README.md

 ## Support

-For help or questions, please open an issue or contact the Cisco AI Defense team.
+For help or questions, please open an issue.